-Biology GCSE minimum Grade 6, combined science GCSE minimum Grade 7.
+- What are the formal entry requirements?
+Biology GCSE minimum Grade 6, combined science GCSE minimum Grade 7. - What activities enrich this subject?

-Attending Biology in Action lectures, an ecology field trip, keeping abreast of the news and topical TV articles and programmes dealing with current biological issues.
+Attending 'Biology in Action' lectures, an ecology field trip, keeping abreast of the news and topical TV articles and programmes dealing with current biological issues.